 53. Visit Rainbow Falls and Akaka Falls.

 54. Have an oceanfront dinner in Kona.
 Get great prices on drinks and apps during the best Happy Hours in Kona.

-Hikes & Beaches
+Hikes & Beaches on the Big Island

-58. Hike the Kilauea Iki Trail.
+58. Hike the Kilauea Iki Trail at Volcanos National Park.

 62. Check out Kekaha Kai State Park.
 This is one of my favorite places to spot Hawaiian green sea turtles.

 65. Enjoy the fantastic view at Huggo’s.
 As a bonus, they have great food too!

 68. Visit the Maui Ocean Center on a rainy day.